Anaconda Project#

 Reproducible and executable project directories

-Anaconda Project encapsulates data science projects and makes them easily portable.
-Project automates setup steps such as installing the right packages, downloading files, setting environment variables and running commands.
+Anaconda Project encapsulates data science projects and makes them easily portable. anaconda-project automates setup steps such as installing the right packages, downloading files, setting environment variables and running commands.

-Traditional build scripts such as setup.py automate building the project—going from source code to something runnable—while Project automates running the project—taking build artifacts and doing any necessary setup before executing them.
+Traditional build scripts such as setup.py automate building the project—going from source code to something runnable—while anaconda-project automates running the project—taking build artifacts and doing any necessary setup before executing them.

-You can use Project on Windows, macOS and Linux.
+You can use anaconda-project on Windows, macOS and Linux.

 Project is supported and offered by Anaconda, Inc® and contributors under a 3-clause BSD license.